Omer Ihsas

-Omer Ihsas (born 1958 as Omar Ahmed Mustafa in Nyala, Sudan) is a Sudanese singer, composer and bandleader from South Darfur.
+Omer Ihsas (born 1958 as Omar Ahmed Mustafa) is a Sudanese singer, composer and bandleader from South Darfur.
 Since 1987, he has become known both in Sudan and internationally for his music, based on different folk music styles from his home region, as well as for his social activism, calling for reconciliation and peace in Darfur, as well as in all of Sudan.

 Life and career

 Ihsas was born in 1958 in Nyala, the capital of South Darfur and moved to Khartoum at the age of 23.
 There, he first became known as a singer while auditioning for the South Khartoum Club for Music and Arts, where he sang one of his own compositions.
 The title of this song, called Ihsas ("feeling" in Arabic), eventually became his stage name.
 From 1981 onwards, he studied music at the Institute for Music and Drama in Khartoum.

 In 1987, he founded his first band, adding an accordion, violins, electric guitars and a rhythm section for his Darfuri beats.
 Influenced by the music of Bob Marley, he learned to play the bass guitar to strengthen the rhythm section of his music.
 In an interview with UNAMID, the United Nations-African Union Mission in Darfur, he talked about his artistic career and intention to support the peace process relating to the war in Darfur through his music.
 According to this interview, he uses African beats of different ethnic musical traditions of Darfur, with some influences from Arabic music that he learned to know in Khartoum.
 Ihsas believes that a song can be effective in communicating its message, because it captures popular imagination and easily comes across to the audience.

 We have a history of traditional proverbs, considered the most effective literary form in Darfur.
 A short proverb consisting of two simple parts can actually be instrumental in resolving a dispute between two tribes, if used at the right time within a reconciliation gathering, such as in a Judiya session [one of Darfur's traditional justice mechanisms for working out legal disputes in a civil forum].